guillemservera/tradertools/README.md

 # tradertools
-To host streamlit app for useful tools for Traders.
+Streamlit Web App with useful tools for traders.